ydataai/ydata-synthetic/docs/index.md

 - 💻 **Best Generation Experience in Open Source:** Including a guided UI experience for the generation of synthetic data, from reading the data to visualization of synthetic data.
 All served by a slick Streamlit app.
 :fontawesome-brands-youtube:{ style="color: #EE0F0F" } Here's a [quick overview](https://www.youtube.com/watch?v=ep0PhwsFx0A) – :octicons-clock-24: 1min

+!!! question

+    **Looking for an end-to-end solution to Synthetic Data Generation?**

+    [YData Fabric](https://ydata.ai/products/synthetic_data) enables the generation of high-quality datasets within a full UI experience, from data preparation to synthetic data generation and evaluation.
+Check out the [Community Version](https://ydata.ai/ydata-fabric-free-trial).

 ## Supported Data Types